Bryan Berg: World's tallest house of cards

 Berg first broke the world record for the world's tallest house of free-standing playing cards in 1992 at the age of seventeen, with a tower 14+1/2 ft tall.
 Since then, Berg has been commissioned to break his own Guinness Record approximately ten times.

 He built another tower in the College of Design's atrium at Iowa State University in 1998.
 It stood at approximately 25 ft tall and used over 1500 decks of standard cards weighing over 250 lb.
 It took two and a half weeks to build working in shifts from four to twelve hours each day.
 During construction, the tower was surrounded by scaffolding.
 On November 6, 1999, Berg built a taller tower for the German edition of Guinness Prime Time in the lobby of the casino at Potsdamer Platz, Berlin.
 That tower was approximately 25.29 ft tall and required over 1700 decks to stack up to 131 stories.

 Berg's most recent record was a 25-foot 9 7/16 inch tall tower built at the African-American Museum at Fair Park in Dallas, Texas.
 For this record, he tried a new technique involving stacking cards vertically instead of horizontally, which reduced the number of cards needed by nearly half.

 On September 18, 2009, on Live with Regis & Kelly, Berg attempted to break the Guinness World Record for tallest free-standing card structure in 60 minutes.
 As Berg stopped building the structure when time ran out, the cards fell down, costing him his bid for a new world record.
+9 years later, on September 13, 2018, Berg made a second attempt on the show at the record and succeeded.